- What does Expiration Date mean?

 With ophthalmic drugs, the limiting factor may not be the stability of the drug, but the continued ability of the preservative to inhibit microbial growth.

-5 Drugs that should never be used past their expiration date.
-Certain medications have a narrow therapeutic index and little decreases in the pharmacological activity can result in severe consequences for patients.
+Certain medications have a narrow therapeutic index and little decreases in the pharmacological activity can result in serious consequences for patients.
 Observing the expiration date is obligatory for the following medications:

 - Anticonvulsants - narrow therapeutic index